minjoos/Predicting-Customer-Churn/README.md

 	•	Evaluation: Similar to the decision tree, performance metrics and a confusion matrix are generated.
 	•	Feature Importance: The importance of features in the random forest model is analyzed.

-Boosted Trees
+Boosted Tree

 	•	Model Training: An AdaBoost classifier is trained.
 	•	Evaluation: Performance metrics and a confusion matrix are generated.
-	•	Feature Importance: Feature importance is analyzed for the boosted trees model.
+	•	Feature Importance: Feature importance is analyzed for the boosted tree model.

 Results and Insights